lmondada/dphil-thesis/content/02_quantum/_index.md

 mechanical manipulation of finite dimensional physical systems[^particle].
-Realising this new computing paradigm requires an entirely new technology stack: most obviously, new dedicated hardware, but also a large collection of software tools that transform the intents of a human user into a symphony of electirc pulses that operate all components of the hardware installation (lasers, magnetic fields, currents, photodetectors etc.).
+Realising this new computing paradigm requires an entirely new technology stack: most obviously, new dedicated hardware, but also a large collection of software tools that transform the intents of a human user into a symphony of electric pulses that operate all components of the hardware installation (lasers, magnetic fields, currents, photodetectors etc.).